Azure/acr/docs/preview/BYOK/README.md

 * Disabling encryption for a registry is not supported in this private preview
 * Other registry features like geo-replication, content-trust and VNet integration will also be supported in a future release
 * Do not enable this feature on production environment
+* This feature is only enabled on a newly created registry

 ## How to sign-up for a private preview?